dmbarbour/wikilon/docs/Runtime.md

 Tagged objects can cover any larger object, though the added header overhead may be significant.
 Modeling tags uniformly as small constants should also simplify the 'compact' phase of mark-compact algorithms.
 Programs, arrays, records, record-of-arrays vs. array-of-records, etc.. might be handled via tagged objects.

-Optimizing the basic cons cell allows us to avoid headers for many lightweight constructions.
-Optimizing basic cons cells for pairs (generalizing to `[[B]A]` block bind, `[[B][A]]` pairs, and `[B A]` composition) and list cons cells (to cover common list and tree structured data) seems highly convenient.
+Optimizing the basic cons cell allows lightweight common constructions - the `[[B]A]` block bind, `[[B][A]]` pairs, and `[B A]` composition.
+List cons cells cover common list and tree structured data.
 Larger lists or tuples might later be represented using tagged arrays.

-## Persistence
+## Persistence and Resources

-I have some options for persistence.
-One reasonable option is use of LMDB for various tables.
-Alternatively, I could use a TAR file to model an ad-hoc database.
-And another decent option is to simply use the filesystem directly.

-LMDB handles a lot of problems - atomic updates, memory management, no file handle limits.
-I lean in favor of LMDB at this time.
-I will need to control cache sizes and so on.
-But I'd need to do so either way.
+A challenge I must still consider is how to model persistence and secure hash resources.

+Some basic options:

+* persistent compacting "heap" per environment, relative offsets
+* LMDB persistence, with tables and transactions
+* Filesystem persistence, directory or tar file layout

+The LMDB option currently seems like a Goldilocks solution, trading some flexibility and control but handling various problems including atomic update, zero-copy access, and resource management.

+Some thoughts:

+* resist timing attacks - secure hashes as capabilities, must not be guessable by timing "no entity" responses and incrementally modifying the hash.
+Proposed solution: use first 60 bits for fast table lookups, then compare the remaining hash bits via constant-time algorithm.
+This constrains timing attacks to revealing up to 60 bits of an unknown resource name, and 60 bits reduces collisions to one in a billion or so (via birthday paradox).

+* global addressing locally - I can map global addresses to, for example, 64-bit local addresses.
+Doing so could save me a lot of space and lookup overheads, but only if I use the local address in most cases.
+For secure hash resources, this would never be the case.
+I suppose I could use local addressing for transactions, but even those I might later wish to share.
+So I'll stick to global addressing, use of full secure hashes.

+* plain text internally - I can rewrite 64 bytes base64url to 48 byte keys.
+The performance benefits would be very minor, but the binaries would be much less convenient and self explaining in context of external tooling (`mdb_dump` and similar).
+Similarly, we might benefit from tracking associative metadata (reference counts, mostly) using plain text.

+* multiple reference counts - since a resource is just a binary representation, I may (on rare occasios) need to interpret it in multiple ways.
+So reference counts on an object might include metadata regarding how a resource is interpreted through a reference.
+We might use `3b 11d` to encode a reference count that an object is referenced as type `b` (binary) and eleven times as type `d` (dictionary patch).

+* lazy reference counting - we can temporarily allow a `0d`, indicating that we need to parse the dictionary patch and decref its dependencies.
+A zero reference count table may help incremental GC quickly return to objects that must be collected.
+We could add expiration indicators to zero reference count objects, to keep them available for an extra while.

+* ephemeral resources - a context can hold onto a resource that has a zero persistent reference count.
+I don't want to scan contexts when it's time to GC, so my best idea at the moment is:
+ * use shared *counting bloom filters* at the environment layer
+ * from each context, maintain reference counts in bloom filters
+ * active contexts may rotate to fresh bloom filters if nearly

 ## Concurrent Update?